borisRadonic/RTSHA/readme.md

 While each of these memory management implementations has its advantages, they are not specifically designed for use in hard real-time environments, where speed, determinism, elimination of fragmentation, and memory safety are the primary goals.

-Hard Real Time Safety Heap Allocator can be sused on bare metal platforms or together with small RT OS for several reasons:
+Real Time Safety Heap Allocator can be sused on bare metal platforms or together with small RT OS for several reasons:

   1. Memory Management: Heap algorithms are responsible for managing dynamic memory allocation and deallocation in a system.
      On platforms, where the operating system is absent or minimal, managing memory becomes crucial.